What are Signs of a Bad Boss?

 Use objective measures.
 Anticipate what your boss is looking for and make sure you are focused on those measures before your performance review.

 Be popular.
 Get to know other people in your company.
 Be nice to everyone.
 Especially other managers.
 Be seen as a problem-solver and make sure your boss’ peers know it.
 This could help if your boss talks about how bad you are, but others see you as helpful.

 7. Be Careful When Talking to HR or Your Boss’s Boss

 Don’t expect HR to solve the problem.
 The problem with going to higher ups or HR to complain about a bad boss is that they will support the boss most of the time.
 Once you complain you will be on your boss’ radar until you’re fired or you become miserable enough to quit.
 Sorry, that’s just the reality of corporate life…

-Timing is everything in life.
+One of the qualities great leaders understand is timing is everything in life.
 Don’t worry about the small stuff.
 Take charge of your life and learn to control what you can.
 If you bother your boss about every little thing, then your boss will begin to ignore your comments.
 Make sure you focus on what’s important.